Candy bark is something I can only eat during the holidays - how about you?

 Christmas is coming up fast, and Costco is coming at us in force with holiday treats!
 This year, it seems like the assortment of cookies, chocolates and other sweets is larger than ever; I almost can’t keep up!
 The key word here is almost – I’m definitely enjoying the challenge.
 I have an excuse to buy everything in the store, but for those of you who aren’t sure which items are worth buying for your holiday celebrations, I’ve got you covered.

-In terms of cost, one kilogram of the Costco Kirkland Signature Peppermint Candy Bark is $9.99 Canadian.
-This seems very reasonable to me as you’re getting a kilogram of good-quality chocolate.
+One kilogram of the Costco Kirkland Signature Peppermint Candy Bark costs $9.99 Canadian.
+This seems very reasonable to me, as you’re getting a kilogram of good-quality chocolate.

 I love that the Costco Kirkland Signature Peppermint Candy Bark comes in a plastic container than you can reseal easily.
 The bark stays fresh and safe from being crushed or broken.
 Also, as a freezer fanatic, I can say that it freezes just fine, and the container works well for that too.
 According to the best-before date on the package, the bark is good for a month after the packaging date, so don’t stress if you can’t eat the whole kilogram over a few days (but be warned that once you try it, you might surprise yourself!).
 If the idea of eating the whole package of bark makes you cringe, I can think of a million things to do with it, mostly related to holiday baking (such as putting pieces in cookies or brownies or using it as a decoration on a cake or on a gingerbread house).
 I could also imagine it working well in lots of different holiday snack mixes (maybe with pretzels, nuts, popcorn, M&M’s or Hershey’s Kisses).